mathquill/mathquill/README.md

        `Cursor.prototype.write()`
         * and how that calls `Cursor.prototype.insertNew()`
         * and what `Cursor.prototype.insertNew()` does to commands and the tree.

+And you should be set to figure out everything else from here!
-3. Once you've seen what the Math DOM tree is like, how to traverse and manipulate it, and how commands are created and inserted, you can read through `commands.js`
+3. Once you've seen what the virtual DOM tree is like, how it is traversed and manipulated it, and how commands are created and inserted, you can look over `commands.js`
    * perhaps comparing with what `Cursor.prototype.insertNew()` does
    * as well as what the `MathCommand`'s constructor does in `baseclasses.js`

-And you should be set to figure out everything else from here!

 Open-Source License
 -------------------